francopasut/academic/content/en/post/lily-vim/index.md

 In the [LilyPond user manual (2.22 release)](https://lilypond.org/doc/v2.22/Documentation/usage/text-editor-support.html), are reported some synthetic indications for **Emacs mode** as well as for **Vim mode**.

-In this article I only add some technical and practical data **with regards to Vim** (I will dedicate a following article to Emacs).
+In this article I only add some technical and practical data **with regard to Vim** (I will dedicate a following article to Emacs).

 Every step  have been tested on two Linux distributions: Ubuntu 21.10 and Arch.